pretix/pretix-docs/docs/guides/widget.md

 ### Embedding the widget on your website

 You can embed the pretix widget on your website by copying two code snippets from the pretix backend and pasting them into your website's HTML.
-In order to obtain these snippets, navigate to :navpath:Your Event → Settings → Widget:.
+In order to obtain these snippets, navigate to :navpath:Your event → Settings → Widget:.
 Choose the "Language" for the widget and click the :btn:Generate widget code: button.

 The website will produce two code snippets.